A few POINTERS:

 - Is the Horse Registered with the AQHA?

 Sight the registration papers and make sure the horse you are buying matches the certificate - gender, markings, brands, colour etc.

 - Online Studbook gives you the opportunity to research the horses pedigree and the name of the last recorded owner on the AQHA database.
 Who are you buying this horse from?
 Is it the person whose name is on the Registration papers?
 If it is then go to item 4, if not go to item 3.

 - If the horse is not registered with the AQHA in the sellers name, and the horse has changed hands a few times, but has never been transferred, make sure you gain information about who the seller purchased the horse from.

 - Get a receipt!
 AQHA Papers are not legal proof of ownership.
 Make sure you receive a receipt for your purchase which states the name and registration number of the horse (if not registered then full description of the horse should go on the receipt) the sellers name and contact details, the price you paid, make sure it states PAID IN FULL.
 Make sure the receipt is signed.
 It is recommended that if you purchase a horse "on conditions" that you have a signed contract between both parties.

-- Make sure the Transfer Form on the back of the registration certificate is signed by the person selling the horse.
+- Make sure the Transfer Form is signed by the person selling the horse.
 If it is an older type registration form it might not have a Transfer section on the back of the Transfer form available at Registry Services

 - Do you want the horse transferred into your name?
 Then you will need to be a financial member of the AQHA to do so.